So, here I am. Berlin. The second city on my European jaunt. The first was Amsterdam. You can read about that here.

 Which, pardon me, must inevitably lead to talks of the Doner Kebab.

 I’m sure you can swear that you’ve eaten some wicked kebabs in your life.
 And you may very well have.
-But if you have not eaten Doner Kebabs in Berlin, well, what have you been doing with your life?
+But if you have not eaten Doner Kebabs in Berlin, well, you haven’t lived!

 Take a look at the pictures below.
 Oh Berlin, you are so good to me!

-At this point, you may think that this Jide bloke is a hopeless epicure.
-Only the living eat, people.
+At this point, you may think that this Jide bloke is besotted with food.
+I can’t tell you what to think.
+What I can tell you though is this: Only the living eat, people.
 Only the living.

 But I digress again.